-Expenses are for purposes of approved grant application funds on the current budget and budget narrative in the CCIP.
-Expenses must be used toward academic (reading and mathematics), youth development and family engagement enrichment initiatives for before, after, and summer programs.
+Expenses must align with the completed and approved budget and budget narrative section of the CCIP application.
+Expenses must be used toward academic (reading and mathematics), youth development, student engagement and family engagement enrichment initiatives in before, after, and summer programs.

-Applicants must complete the budgetary section of the CCIP application.
 Budgeted activities must align with the performance measures and strategies written in the application.
 The budget request should only reflect allowable activities.
 All accounts, records and other supporting documentation pertaining to all costs incurred shall be maintained for five years.
 Supporting documentation for expenditures is required for all funding methods.
 Examples of such documentation include but are not limited to invoices with check numbers verifying payment and/or bank statements, time and effort logs for staff, and salary/benefits schedules for staff.
 All must be available to the Department upon request.

-Expenditures must be reasonable, allowable, and necessary.
+All expenditures must be reasonable, allowable, and necessary.